-This course introduces the fundamentals of developing 2D and 3D video games using the Unity development platform.
+This course introduces the fundamentals of developing 2D and 3D video games.
 Designed to be project oriented, the course covers topics in game design-animation, physics engines, collision detection, scene modeling, user interface development, audio-in a series of practical examples through which students will develop and extend their understanding of these ideas.
-In addition, the course will in parallel introduce the fundamentals of computer programming through the object-oriented language C#.